eli-pavlov/realtime-cicd-project/README.md

 ## :star2: About the Project

 This workflow automates the deployment process for a web application to a Kubernetes cluster.
-It integrates static code analysis, security checks, and versioning to ensure code quality and secure deployments.
+It integrates code quality analysis, static security checks, and versioning to ensure code quality and secure deployments.

 **Features:**